-Recommended for: snow sports, outdoor lovers, wine & dine, onsen (hot springs), honeymoon, families, friends, cosy village feel, Japan noobs
+Recommended for: snow sports, outdoor lovers, wine & dine, onsen (hot springs), honeymoon, families, friends, wide range of accomodation, Japan noobs

 Not Recommended for: culture vultures, sunny days (usually cloudy during winter), shopping (only souvenirs and sports gear), people who want to just “see snow” without skiing/snowboarding